Bull (2021 film): Plot

-Bull later kidnaps Clive’s children to force him into helping lure Gary to a funfair.
-After Clive complies, Bull releases his children.
-He takes Gary hostage, interrogates him for Gemma's location, then wounds him and leaves him to bleed to death on a carnival ride.
+Bull later kidnaps Clive's children to force him into helping lure Gary to a funfair.
+After Clive complies, Bull releases him and his children, allowing them to go home.
+He takes Gary hostage, interrogates him for Gemma's location, then severs Gary's femoral artery and leaves him to bleed to death on a carnival ride.

-In Gemma’s new town, Bull confronts a heroin dealer, mutilates him, steals his money, and forces him to reveal her address.
-He breaks into Gemma's house and coerces her into luring Norm there.
-When Norm arrives and mistakes the unconscious dealer for Bull, he orders gang member Colin to kill him.
-Instead, Bull ambushes Norm.
-He tortures both Norm and Gemma to learn Aiden’s whereabouts.
+In Gemma's new town, Bull confronts a heroin dealer, severely mutilates him (cutting off his hand and then cauterising the stump in a gas jet on a stove).
+Bull then steals his pills, rings and money, and forces him to reveal Gemma's address.
+Bull forces the dealer to guide him via car to Gemma's house, where Bull coerces her into luring Norm there, before binding her with tape.
+When Norm arrives and mistakes the unconscious dealer (who is lying on the back seat of Bull's car) for Bull, he orders gang member Colin to kill him.
+Colin fires two shots, which kill the dealer, not Bull.
+Instead, Bull ambushes Norm inside the house, stabbing him through the leg.
+Norm's gun goes off, shooting Gemma in the shoulder.
+Bull then tortures both Norm and Gemma to learn Aiden's whereabouts.
 Gemma reveals that Aiden, traumatized by witnessing his father's death, became addicted to heroin.
-Bull kills Norm and then shoots Gemma.
+Bull kills Norm and then shoots Gemma after demanding she look in his eyes.

-Bull eventually finds Aiden, strung out and unconscious, beneath a bridge.
+Bull eventually finds Aiden, strung out and unconscious, with a group of other men sleeping rough beneath a bridge.
 He carries him to a church and watches over him through the night.
-The next morning, the vicar who turned out to be Norm's ex-wife finds Aiden sleeping under the altar.
+The next morning, the vicar finds Aiden sleeping under the altar.
 When she sees Bull, she recoils in terror, demanding to know how he dares enter a house of God.
 Bull turns, revealing that his eyes are completely black.

-Flashbacks confirm that Bull’s eyes have been black throughout the film.
-It is implied that he truly died ten years ago and was resurrected through a deal with the devil to avenge his death.
-He begs the vicar to help save Aiden and leaves behind the drug dealer’s money for his son’s care.
+Flashbacks confirm that Bull's eyes have been black throughout the film.
+It is implied that he truly died ten years ago and was resurrected to avenge his death.
+He begs the vicar to help save Aiden and leaves behind the drug dealer's money for his son's care.

 In the final scene, Bull returns to the field where he was buried.
-As he kneels, smoke begins to rise from his body once more, suggesting his time on Earth is coming to an end and he would have to go back to Hell as his deed is completed.